What is benign prostatic hyperplasia and what are the treatment methods for benign prostatic hyperplasia?

 Some types of minimally invasive surgery include:

-First: the latest methods of treating an enlarged prostate Coagulation or catheter therapy:
+First: The latest methods of treating prostate enlargement are thrombosis or catheterization

 The vessels are entered through the inguinal artery under local anesthesia as in cardiac catheterization by interventional radiology.
 The arteries supplying the prostate are identified and then very small particles are administered to the vessels that supply the prostate with very thin tubes called catheters, and these vessels are closed.